ArchipelagoMW/Archipelago/worlds/overcooked2/docs/setup_en.md

 3. Sign-in with server address, username and password of the corresponding room you would like to join.
 - Otherwise, if you just want to play the vanilla game without any modifications, you may press "Continue without Archipelago" button.

 4. Upon successful connection to the Archipelago service, you will be granted access to the main menu.
-The game will act as though you are playing for the first time. *DO NOT FEAR*, your original save data has not been overwritten; the Overcooked Randomizer just uses a temporary directory for it's save game data.
+The game will act as though you are playing for the first time. ***DO NOT FEAR*** — your original save data has not been overwritten; the Overcooked Randomizer just uses a temporary directory for it's save game data.

 ## Playing Co-Op